| S7plc EPICS driver S7plc EPICS driver documentationContents

 default value may be omitted.
 The default values depend on the record type.

-PLCname is the PLC name as defined by
+PLCnameis the PLC name as defined bys7plcConfigurein the startup script.

 beginning of the input or output data block for this PLC.
 It must be an